meilisearch/specifications/text/0134-stats-api.md

 - Type: Integer
 - Required: True

-Total number of documents in an index.
+The total number of documents in the index.

 ###### 3.1.2.3.2. `isIndexing`

 - Type: Boolean
 - Required: True

-If true, it indicates that the index is indexing documents.
+If true, it indicates that the index is processing documents.

 ###### 3.1.2.3.3. `fieldDistribution`

 - Type: Object
 - Required: True

-Lists every field in the index along with the total number of documents in the index that contain that field.
+Lists every field in the index and the total number of documents in the index containing that field.

 `fieldDistribution` is not impacted by searchableAttributes or displayedAttributes.
-Meaning, if one of the fields is not displayed or searchable, it will still be displayed in the `fieldDistribution` object.
+If one of the fields is not displayed or searchable, it will still be displayed in the `fieldDistribution` object.

 ##### 3.1.2.4.
 Errors